 In Description, describe the vulnerability and its impact.
 The information must be organized, clear, and descriptive so that the assigned Application Security Engineer can easily reproduce and validate your findings.

 When the number of characters that you can type is 25 or fewer, a word counter is displayed warning you that you are reaching the maximum limit.
 It indicates the number of characters you can continue to type.
 The maximum limit is 10000 characters.

-It is strongly recommended to upload illustrative evidence that shows proof of the vulnerability, preferably in the form of a POC video showing the vulnerability in the Program Owner’s system or screenshots at minimum.
+In Attachments, it is strongly recommended to upload illustrative evidence that shows proof of the vulnerability, preferably in the form of a POC video showing the vulnerability in the Program Owner’s system or screenshots at minimum.

-Verify that you have followed all requirements of the program brief and that you agree to abide by the Bugcrowd terms and conditions.
+In Confirmation, select the I have followed the program brief and agree to Bugcrowd’s terms & conditions option indicating that that you have followed all requirements of the program brief and that you agree to abide by the Bugcrowd terms and conditions.

 Click Report Vulnerability to submit the report.

 Bugcrowd sends you an e-mail that confirms that your submission is received.